arthursmt/artemis-finance/README.md

 ---

 ## 9. Roadmap & next steps

-- complete Business Data and Financials (P&L) tabs
+- Complete Business Data and Financials (P&L) tabs
-- add a simple risk score based on member data + loan configuration
+- Add a simple risk score based on member data + loan configuration
-- role-based flows for back-office teams (credit committee, operations)
+- Role-based flows for back-office teams (credit committee, operations)
-- audit trail and activity log per proposal
+- Audit trail and activity log per proposal
-- export proposals to a core banking / LOS system
+- Export proposals to a core banking / LOS system

 ---

 ## 10. Notes for reviewers & recruiters

 This repo is part of a product portfolio and demonstrates:
-- ability to frame a lending problem and translate policies into product constraints
+- Ability to frame a lending problem and translate policies into product constraints
-- user-friendly solutions
+- Design of clear, tablet-friendly flows for field agents
-- careful handling of edge cases and validations (dates, amounts, group structure)
+- Careful handling of edge cases and validations (dates, amounts, group structure)
-- hands-on execution with a modern web stack from concept → working MVP Questions about product decisions, trade-offs, or roadmap: feel free to open an issue or reach out via LinkedIn: https://www.linkedin.com/in/arthur-silva-maciel-tonaco/
+- Hands-on execution with a modern web stack from concept → working MVP